Sam31551/PostGrad_Multivariate_Analysis/README.md

 **Discriminat Analysis**
 Linear and Quadratic Discriminat Analysis models are fit on the data.
 Models performance are compared with the best model (LDA) having its decision boundary plotted.
 The plot shows a strong performance.

-**Pricnipal Component Analysis**
+**Principal Component Analysis**
-Principal Component Analysis is performed on the data, with the first **3 Principal Components capturing the majority of the cumulative data variance**.
+Principal Component Analysis is performed on the data, with the first ***3 Principal Components capturing the majority of the cumulative data variance***.
 The principal component scores are displayed to show the depreciating nature of component variance.

 **Pricnipal Component Regression**
 Principal Component Regression is researched and described before an analysis is run.
-The model returns an **R-Squared value of 0.707** showing it **explains a significant amount of the variability** in the data.
+The model returns an ***R-Squared value of 0.707*** showing it ***explains a significant amount of the variability*** in the data.